-From gruelling coursework and internal assessments to CAS, the Theory of Knowledge (ToK) essay and finally, the Extended Essay - the two years of IB are rigorous and require serious dedication.
+From grueling coursework and internal assessments to CAS, the Theory of Knowledge (ToK) essay, and finally, the Extended Essay - the two years of IB are rigorous and require serious dedication.

 So, you’ve recently been given the Extended Essay assignment and are wondering how to go about it.